 Ever get sick right at the beginning of your vacation after you took every precaution at home to stay healthy?
 You probably picked it up on the plane, most likely from germs on the spaces around your seat.
 Yep, I’m that person that wipes down the armrests, tv console, and any other surface I may touch with antibacterial wipes during my flight.

 Dry air on flights, dozing off on bus rides, and dry foreign air really beat up my contact lenses and my eyes.
 Rewetting drops save the day.
-Don’t always assume that restrooms will have A little roll of extra toilet paper will be the hero of the day if that need arises.
+Don’t always assume that restrooms will have toilet paper.
+A little roll of extra toilet paper in a plastic bag will be the hero of the day if that need arises.

 Share your essential items for a Healthy Travel Kit in the comments below.